-It has been demonstrated here that the problem of the synchronous machine's parameters identification.
-From the results of frequency response tests can be done by an essentially analytical process.
-The parameters are estimated using Hook-Jeeves pattern search method.
-Simulation and experimental results show that the parameters of model for a synchronous generator can be identified successfully and have good accuracy with parameters presented by manufacturer.
-Model can then be used for studying low frequency oscillations and design and tuning power system stabilizers.
+In this paper, it has been demonstrated that the problem of parameters identification of synchronous machine from the measured data obtained by frequency response tests can be essentially carried out by an analytical process.
+In this paper, the machine parameters are estimated using Hook-Jeeves pattern search method using frequency response data.
+Also a novel approach is used to find d-axis which is different from standard SSFR scheme which can save the time in performing SSFR tests Simulation and experimental results show that the parameters of an adopted model for a synchronous generator can be identified successfully and have good accuracy compared to the parameters presented by manufacturer.
+The estimated model can then be used for studying stability and low frequency oscillations ad design and tuning power system stabilizers of the generator.